Ludhiana Court Clerk Syllabus 2026 – Download PDF

 Selection Process

-The Ludhiana Court Clerk recruitment follows a structured three-stage selection process:
+The Ludhiana Court Clerk recruitment follows a three-stage selection process:

-• Stage 1: Written Examination – Candidates take an offline written test consisting of 100 questions worth 100 marks, covering General Knowledge and English Composition.
+• Stage 1: Written Examination – Candidates take an offline written test of 100 questions worth 100 marks, evaluating General Knowledge and English Composition.

-• Stage 2: Computer Proficiency Test – Shortlisted candidates from the written exam undergo a computer proficiency assessment.
+• Stage 2: Computer Proficiency Test – Candidates who pass the written exam undergo a practical computer proficiency assessment.

-• Stage 3: Document Verification – Final candidates proceed to document verification and other formalities before appointment.
+• Stage 3: Document Verification – The final shortlist proceeds to document verification before appointment.

 Exam Pattern